No Fire Zone: Updated Versions

 In November 2014 the producers released an updated version of the film containing new evidence, including footage showing the capture, alive, of the LTTE TV presenter Isaipriya.
 Previously the Sri Lankan government had claimed she had died in battle.

 This update also included an interview with one of the Tamil doctors who had been trapped in the No Fire Zone.
 During the war the doctors told the world of the terrible conditions in the no Fire Zone, but after the war they were arrested and he held by the Sri Lankan Criminal Investigation Department.
 While in captivity they were forced to appear at a stage managed government press conference and deny everything they said from the war zone.
 In this interview - a longer version of which appeared on Channel 4 news in the UK - the most senior of the doctors revealed that he and the other doctors had been forced by Sri Lankan military intelligence to change their story - and confirmed that what they had said from the war zone was indeed accurate.

 In January 2015 it was announced that the producers were working on a Sinhala language version of the film to be released later that month.
 Also in January 2015, following the defeat of President Rajapaksa in Sri Lanka's presidential election, the film was re-released with a further update in time for a US campus tour organized by the Pulitzer Center on Crisis Reporting starting in February 2015.

+Death threats to Callum Macrae

+In 2013, Alistair Burt, the minister in charge of Sri Lanka, said that the British government expected the Sri Lankan government to "guarantee full and unrestricted access for international press covering Chogm" when Cameron announced he would be attending the Commonwealth Heads of Government Meeting in Sri Lanka.
+However, Bandula Jayasekara, a top Sri Lankan diplomat stationed in Australia and a former key media adviser to Rajapaksa, tweeted a message to Callum Macrae while he was there to promote the No Fire Zone.
+Callum Macrae was accused of being "hired by [Tiger] terrorists as a full time propagandist for the bloodthirsty terror group overseas" and Bandula Jayasakara threatened to "make sure you don't get a visa".

+Additionally, Callum Macrae got many online death threats after telling a Sri Lankan publication that he planned to travel there to cover Chogm.
+"You are welcome to come to Sri Lanka", one said, "only to go back in a coffin".
+Another urged, "Callum Macrae, please do not travel to Sri Lanka.
+In a white vehicle, you will be kidnapped and taken to see Lasantha Wikremasinghe [sic]."